-Assicurazioni Generali S.p.A.
 A company established in Trieste in 1831

-Registered office in Trieste (Italy), Piazza Duca degli Abruzzi 2 Share capital € 1,592,382,832, fully paid up Tax code and Venezia Giulia Companies Register no. 00079760328 VAT no. 01333550323 Company entered in the Register of Italian Insurance and Reinsurance Companies under no. 1.00003 Parent Company of the Generali Group, entered in the Register of Italian Insurance Groups under no. 026 Certified email: assicurazionigenerali@pec.generaligroup.com
+Registered office in Trieste (Italy), Piazza Duca degli Abruzzi 2 Share capital € 1,592,382,832, fully paid up

+Tax code and Venezia Giulia Companies Register no. 00079760328 VAT no. 01333550323 $\,$

+Company entered in the Register of Italian Insurance and Reinsurance entered in the Register of Italian Insurance Groups under no. 026 Certified email: assicurazionigenerali@pec.generaligroup.com